benmvp/benmvp.com/content/posts/learn-typescript-generics-rebuilding-existing-utility-types/index.md

 ## Generic constraints

-The [`Record<Keys, Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) utility constructs an object type whose propery keys are `Keys` and whose property values are `Type`.
+The [`Record<Keys, Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) utility constructs an object type whose property keys are `Keys` and whose property values are `Type`.
 So this utility is used to create a map of the properties of a type to another type.

 For example: